activecat/dating-website-django/README.md

 ### To run this on your PC,

 1).
 Install python.
-If you are using Windows, download from https://www.python.org/downloads/windows/
+If you are using Windows, download from [1].

 2).
 Install Django.
 Run the following command:
-    python -m pip install Django
+    `python -m pip install Django`
 Refer https://docs.djangoproject.com/en/3.2/topics/install/#installing-official-release

 3).
 Download this repository.
 The easiest way is to click "Code" and then "Download ZIP" on https://github.com/activecat/dating-website-django

 Unzip it and you will get a folder of "dating-website-django-master".

 4).
 Run it locally.